Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 - Homosexuality legalised: it was never illegal!

-- Gay marriage or civil unions: the “Declaration of Family Relationship” (DoFR) is a symbolic Civil Contract and public ceremony for same sex couples, introduced in 2018.
+- Gay marriage or civil unions: the “Declaration of Family Relationship” (DoFR) is a symbolic Civil Contract and public ceremony for gay couples, introduced in 2018.

 - Gay scene: large gay scene in Phnom Penh and a smaller one in Siem Reap.